Coding Rights launches a collection of gifs for women and non-binary people to nail tech apps, gadgets and habits

 Our goal is to protect sisters from annoying people who spend their time and energy threatening to post our nudes, stalking and tracking our every step just to bully us, stealing our passwords to try to trash our social media or using any technological (and psychological) tools to commit acts of gender violence.

 In recent years, several feminist collectives have been producing excellent online security material with a holistic approach and yet many sisters have no access to those gems and end up leaving the door open for attacks.
 We believe that gif-format tips and links to those useful resources will spread in different platforms and social media.
 That way, sisters will have no trouble in spreading the good news and helping one another in situations of distress.

 Considering that not all is good in the hood, we hope the gifs will specially help sisters who have been more vocal about reproductive rights, sisters in the black people movement and sisters who work to advance LGBTQIA rights, in short, groups who have constantly suffered hate attacks, which also escalate online.

 Enjoyed it?
-We also want to hear any suggestions, enquiries and ideas the sisters may have.
+We also want to hear any suggestions, inquiries and ideas the sisters may have.
 The more engagement, the greater the chances of us having a healthier safer approach to new technologies.
 Because the most important thing is: